 3.2.9.
 Where a system is able to provide driver assistance projections on the road, a list of the patterns and symbols shall be provided by the manufacturer.

 3.3.
-An unladen vehicle fitted with a complete set of lighting and light-signalling equipment, as prescribed in paragraph 3.2.2. above, and representative of the vehicle type to be approved shall be submitted to the Technical Service responsible for conducting approval tests.
+An unladen vehicle fitted with a complete set of lighting and light-signalling equipment, as prescribed in paragraph 3.2.2. , and representative of the vehicle type to be approved shall be submitted to the Technical Service responsible for conducting approval tests.

 3.4.
-The document provided in Annex 1 to this Regulation shall be attached to the type-approval documentation.
+The document provided in Annex 1 shall be attached to the type-approval documentation.

 4. Approval